 - What should I do If I Notice Green Discharge?

-- Questions From Your Doctor
+- Questions Your Doctor Will Ask

 What Is Green Discharge?

 Green vaginal discharge is an abnormal green-coloured secretion which is often caused by the body's inflammatory response to an infection.
 When pathogens enter the genital tract, they reproduce causing the normal clear or whitish vaginal fluid to become heavy and take on a yellow, yellow-green or green color.

 At the onset of an infection, it is typical for your discharge to take on a frothy texture, and as the infection progresses it may increasingly take on the appearance of a yellow looking mucus, then light green before becoming thick green in color.